kphan20/DiscordBot/README.md

 As for further improvements, these come to mind:

 - Implement more established testing modules
-- Allow for more advanced querying (eg from Spotify, Soundcloud, etc.)
+- Allow for more advanced querying (eg from Spotify, etc.)
 - Implementing interactive games (more cogs)

 ## Running the project